Frequently Asked Questions

 If this is an off-campus emergency requiring immediate assistance, please call 911 or go to your nearest ER.

-Enhanced health and safety protocols mean we have to make significant changes to our visitor/guest policy this fall.
-Access to campus will be largely limited to current students, faculty, and staff.
+Enhanced health and safety protocols mean access to campus is largely limited to current students, faculty, and staff.
 Others who are permitted on campus include:

 - Mail delivery services